nignix/Code-of-Merit/CODE_OF_MERIT.md

 14. No objectives beyond the stated objectives of this project are relevant to the project.
-Any intent to deviate the project from its original purpose of existance will constitute grounds for remediratory action which may include expulsion from the project.
+Any intent to deviate the project from its original purpose of existence will constitute grounds for remedial action which may include expulsion from the project.

 This document is adapted from the Code of Merit (http://code-of-merit.org),